A half-normal distribution scheme for generating functions

 where $W(z) = \frac{1}{1-zP(1)}$ is the generating function of walks. \end{proposition}

-\begin{proof} Combinatorially, a walk is either a bridge or a bridge concatenated with a meander that does not return to the $x$-axis again.
-In the second case an additional sign change appears if the bridge ends with a negative sign and continues with a meander always staying strictly above the $x$-axis, or vice versa.
-By Lemma~\ref{lem:B+} the desired form follows. \end{proof}
+\begin{proof} Combinatorially, a walk is either a bridge or a bridge concatenated by a positive or negative meander, i.e., a meander that does not return to the $x$-axis again.
+In the second case an additional sign change happens if the last non-zero node in the bridge has a negative sign and continues with a non-empty positive meander, or vice versa.
+By Lemma~\ref{lem:B+} $B_+(z,u)=B_-(z,u)$ and the desired form follows. \end{proof}

 The last ingredient for the proof of Theorem~\ref{theo:mainSignChanges} is the following (technical) lemma on the small branch~$u_1(z)$.
-It can also be used to simplify the results on the height from Theorem~\ref{theo:height} in the case of Motzkin walks because $u_1(z)v_1(z) = \frac{p_{-1}}{p_1}$, see Table~\ref{tab:compretsign}.
+It can also be used to simplify the results on the height from Theorem~\ref{theo:height} in the case of Motzkin walks because $u_1(z)v_1(z) = \frac{p_{-1}}{p_1}$; see Table~\ref{tab:compretsign}.
+Note that these results generally do not apply to other models.

 \begin{lemma} Let $P(u) = p_{-1}u^{-1} + p_0 + p_1 u$.
 Let $u_1(z)$ be the small branch of the kernel equation $1-zP(u)=0$ with $\lim_{z \to 0} u_1(z) = 0$, and define $\rho_1 := 1/P(1)$.
 Then

 \end{lemma}